 Don't get complacent about finding everything you need, though.
-Most visitors report that the "WC's" are dirty to the point of abysmal.
-The beach bars, one on the beach and the other in one of the free parking areas, are small and basic; too small, in fact, to serve the hundreds of tourists disgorged from the tourist buses that arrive throughout the day.
+Most visitors report that the WC's are dirty to the point of abysmal.
+The beach bars, one on the beach and the other in one of the free parking areas, are small and basic.
+In fact, they are too small to serve the hundreds of tourists disgorged from the tourist buses that arrive throughout the day.

-There are two, basic beach bars near the beach.
-Canteen Kukurakis on the edge of the eastern parking area, has snacks, ice creams and cold drinks, plus toilet facilities of a sort.
-Further up the unpaved road, away from the beach, Panorama is bar with a similar offering, plus alcoholic beverages.
-When the beach is crowded, you can wait a long time to be served at either.
-Nobody recommends the very average food at Panorama but this bar is worth a daytime visit because, as its name suggests, it has a terrific view.
+There are two basic beach bars near the beach.
+Canteen Kukurakis on the edge of the eastern parking area has snacks, ice creams, toilet facilities, and cold drinks.
+Further up the unpaved road away from the beach is Panorama.
+It's a bar with a similar offering, plus alcoholic beverages.
+When the beach is crowded, you will have to wait a long time to be served at either.
+Nobody recommends the very average food at Panorama, but this bar is worth a daytime visit because it has a terrific view.
 Stop here for a drink on the terrace and take in a wide-angle view of the beach, the lagoon and the island beyond.

-If you are looking for more substantial food (and cleaner restrooms), the Taverna Kalomirakis Family that is part of the Elafonisi Resort is popular for its seafood and traditional Greek food and has received a certificate of excellence from TripAdvisor.
-It's 850 meters (about half a mile) from the beach, so about a ten minute walk.
-Travelers also recommend Innachorion, a restaurant with rooms about 1 kilometer from the beach (two thirds of a mile) for a traditional Cretan meal.
+If you are looking for more substantial food (and cleaner restrooms), the Taverna Kalomirakis Family is part of the Elafonisi Resort and is popular for its seafood and traditional Greek food.
+It's also received a certificate of excellence from TripAdvisor.
+It's about half a mile from the beach, or about a 10-minute walk.
+Travelers also recommend Innachorion, a restaurant with rooms about 1 kilometer (1/3 mile) from the beach for a traditional Cretan meal.